gopikris83/azure-container-app-tf/README.md

 ```

-Use the load balancer dns host to access the docker container app.
+Use the app services endpoint to access the docker container app.

-In order to do any changes to the infrastructure you must:
+In order to do deploy or do changes to the infrastructure you must:

 * Init/Plan/Apply